 Candidate User Experience is crucial when it comes to the recruitment process.
 And it is now possible to change interfaces in order to create different kinds of user experiences.

 For example, it’s very different using your mobile phone compared to a VR-headsets with earphones and goggles.
 The same goes for robots.
-Tengai is taking the candidate experience to another level pushing on several important factors: biology, co-presence, and proximity.
+What we believe is that using a chatbot/online-form to recruit someone is actually a very bad interface.

 How Candidates Experience the Robot Interview

 We have divided the interview with Tengai into three different phases.
 First comes the welcome phase, then the job interview, and finally the thank you phase.
 The first and closing phases are designed to increase engagement and build trust with the applicant.
 The actual interview screens for soft skills and personality traits.
 The full robot interview takes about 15 to 18 minutes.

 - Job seekers receive information over email on how the robot interview will be structured and how they can prepare.